krpbva/krpbva/_posts/2024-03-20-assignment2.md

 In the "Persuasion" word cloud, you'll see names like Anne and Elliot, showing their importance.
 "Captain" probably refers to Captain Wentworth.
 Other words like "lady" and "little" might relate to social status, while "soon" could be about Anne's anticipation.
 "Think" might show Anne's intelligence.

+<iframe style='width: 444px; height: 408px;' src='https://voyant-tools.org/?corpus=d894e3e7a4c67ceaae36ddeeeca5f90d&mode=document&view=TermsRadio'></iframe>

 Using tools like 'dreamscape' in Voyant Tools, we can explore where places mentioned in texts are located on a map.
-It's interesting that sometimes, even when a story is set in England, American cities show up on the map.
+But it's interesting that sometimes, even when a story is set in England, American cities show up on the map.
 This happens because some cities in America and England have the same names.
 While it's neat to see these connections between distant places, it also means we need to be careful when interpreting the data.
 We have to make sure we understand the context well to figure out which city the text is really talking about.
 This mix of literature and geography shows us how connected the world can be, but it also reminds us to dig deeper to get the full picture.

-In this task, I will delve into Austen's works "Sense and Sensibility," "Persuasion," and "Emma," using digital textual analysis tools to uncover deeper insights into Austen's themes, characters, and narrative techniques.
-Through Voyant Tools and other resources, we aim to gain a deeper appreciation of Austen's literary genius and the enduring relevance of her works in the 21st century.
+Differences in the ways the word clouds visualize the words include variations in word frequency, prominence of character names or thematic terms, and overall thematic focus.
+For example, the word cloud for "Sense and Sensibility" may emphasize family relationships and domestic settings, while the word cloud for "Persuasion" may highlight themes of love and longing.
+These differences reflect the unique thematic and narrative elements present in each work.